kotikkir9/Simple-API/README.md

 Response will be a JSON object of the new product with an unique ID.

 ### PUT
-To update an existing product, use following method:
+To update an existing product, use the following method:
 > PUT /api/products

 with request body (example):